What is the Definition of TOCTTOU Vulnerabilities?

 The Spectre and Meltdown attacks are two examples of hardware timing attacks that exploit the speculative execution feature of modern CPUs to leak sensitive information from the CPU cache.

 Speculative execution is a technique used by CPUs to improve performance by executing instructions out of order before it is certain they will be needed.
-In doing so, the CPU can avoid delays caused by waiting for instructions, but in 2018 attack techniques were disclosed that took advantage of this speculative processing of information to leak sensitive data including admin passwords and encryption keys from the targeted system.
+In doing so, the CPU can avoid delays caused by waiting for instructions, attack techniques have been disclosed that took advantage of this speculative processing of information to leak sensitive data including admin passwords and encryption keys from the targeted system.

 Protecting Against TOCTTOU Attacks